wollemia/field/_posts/2022-08-22-beginning.md

 ---
-title: "Circles"
+title: "Form"
 date: 2022-08-22
 ---

+Circular thinking.
+Surrealist architecture.
 This project has no beginning.
-It has only taken this form for now.
+For now I concede to the web, and place things in it.